-NSERC representatives may visit organizations to:
+NSERC representatives may monitor organizations to:

-In cases of allegations of non-compliance with the PromoScience Grants Guide or the Signatures section of the PromoScience Call for Applications, Section 6.1 of the new Tri‑Agency Framework: Responsible Conduct of Research applies and is adapted, as necessary, for the PromoScience Program.
+In cases of allegations of non-compliance with the PromoScience Grants Guide or the Signatures section of the PromoScience Call for Applications, Section 6.1 of the Tri‑Agency Framework: Responsible Conduct of Research applies and is adapted, as necessary, for the PromoScience Program.